 Federally or state-listed species.
 The restoration site(s) (or suitable habitat within the restoration site[s]) shall be surveyed for listed species prior to the onset of restoration activities to ensure that no direct or indirect impacts will occur from project implementation.
 Surveys shall be conducted by a qualified biologist using agency-approved, species-specific survey protocols.
-If listed species are detected, the Project Sponsor(s) shall adhere to conditions in sections 2.8.2 and 2.8.3, as appropriate, including the preparation of a Species Protection Plan.
+If listed species are detected, the Project Sponsor(s) shall adhere to conditions in sections 2.9.2 and 2.9.3, as appropriate, including the preparation of a Species Protection Plan.

 If restoration activities occur subsequent to site preparation (e.g., remedial grading in year 2 or 3), a qualified biologist shall re-survey for listed species using agency-approved, species-specific survey protocols.
-If listed species are detected, the Project Sponsor(s) shall adhere to conditions in sections 2.8.2 and 2.8.3, as appropriate, including the preparation of a Species Protection Plan.
+If listed species are detected, the Project Sponsor(s) shall adhere to conditions in sections 2.9.2 and 2.9.3, as appropriate, including the preparation of a Species Protection Plan.

 Breeding/nesting birds.
-If vegetation removal or other activities that may result in the destruction of nests and death or injury of nestlings and fledglings will be conducted during the bird breeding season (March 15th to September 15th in riparian habitat and February 15th through August 31st in upland habitat), breeding bird surveys will be conducted.
+If vegetation removal or other activities that may result in the destruction of nests and death or injury of nestlings and fledglings will be conducted during the bird breeding season (January 15 to June 30 where nesting raptors are an issue, March 15th to September 15th in riparian habitat, and February 15th through August 31st in upland habitat), breeding bird surveys will be conducted.
 These surveys will consist of at least three surveys conducted the week prior to conducting activities, with the last survey occurring within 2 days prior to commencement of work activities.
 If no breeding/nesting birds are observed and concurrence has been received from OCTA, work activities may begin.
 If breeding/nesting birds are observed, the measures described in 2.9.3 will be implemented.